Topics of plans for the section "Knowledge"

 Inflation

-3) types of inflation depending on the topic of price increases
+3) Types of inflation depending on the theme of price increases

 - Hyperinflation.

-- monopoly of large firms for price determination;
+- the monopoly of large firms on price setting;

-- decline in currency rate at a high level of import;
+- depreciation of the currency with a high level of imports;

-- an increase in states.
-Nalogs, duties, etc.
+- an increase in state taxes, duties, etc.

-5) Deflation is a decrease in the total price level.
+5) Deflation - a decrease in the general price level.

-These are plans for society, dear friends!
-Well, now try to independently make plans for the topics:
+These are the plans for society, dear friends!
+Well, now try to make plans for the topics yourself:

 2. Socio-demographic problems.